AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-command-reference/r-ir-http-anchor.md

  </tr>
 </table>

-A repeatable texture is applied to a vignette object, so that the texture anchor point ( `anchor=`) is located at the object's texture origin point.
+A repeatable texture is applied to a vignette object, so that the texture anchor point ( `anchor=`) is at the object's texture origin point.

-A decal image is applied to a vignette object, so that the decal anchor point is located at the object's decal origin point.
+A decal image is applied to a vignette object, so that the decal anchor point is at the object's decal origin point.
 The decal position can be further adjusted using the `pos=` command.

-`anchorN=0,0` places the image anchor at the center of the source image. `anchorN=-0.5,-0.5` or `anchor=0,0` is at the top-left corner, and `anchorN=0.5,0.5` is at the bottom-right corner of the source image.
+`anchorN=0,0` Places the image anchor at the center of the source image. `anchorN=-0.5,-0.5` or `anchor=0,0` is at the top-left corner, and `anchorN=0.5,0.5` is at the bottom-right corner of the source image.

 ## Properties {#section-91f929d35cd745ab9e1eeecf45fcedae}